SARAVANANRNITT/FURNACE_TEMPERATURE_CONTROL/README.md

 *   **Pressure Control:** The internal furnace pressure is maintained at a slight positive pressure (**~1.2 bar**) to ensure stable combustion and prevent air ingress.
 *   **Combustion Efficiency:** The flue gas oxygen content is controlled within the optimal **2-5%** range, indicating efficient and complete combustion.

 *(This section is a placeholder.
-Add your own simulation graphs for maximum impact!)*
+I will add my own simulation graphs for maximum impact!)*

 | ![Furnace Outlet Temperature](https://i.imgur.com/graph1.png) | ![Fuel Flow Rate](https://i.imgur.com/graph2.png) |
 | :----------------------------------------------------------: | :----------------------------------------------------: |